Peter Ford (entertainment reporter): 2000s

-2010's
+2010s

 In September 2014, Ford was criticised on ABC TV's Media Watch for inaccurately reporting that Ian Thorpe and Ricky Martin were in a relationship and had agreed to a magazine deal with $500,000.
 Ford had told 3BA in Ballarat that a magazine interview was about to be published about their relationship, before following it up with a tweet, prompted other media outlets in Australia and overseas to republish the claim.
 However, that afternoon the story was being reported as untrue with Martin's management claiming that Martin and Thorpe had never met.
 Ford admitted he had sourced the information from an anonymous tip to 6PR in Perth from someone using the pseudonym Sir Rumour, who had previously tipped the station off about Thorpe's "coming out" interview with Michael Parkinson.
 When Media Watch challenged Ford about the inaccuracy of the report, Ford continued to claim that there was still a possibility it could be true.
 Two months later, Thorpe admitted that he was friends with Martin but they were not in a relationship.

 In March 2015, Ford questioned Chrissie Swan's participation on the first season of I'm a Celebrity...
 Get Me Out of Here! stating "Not sure what it says about society that we reward a mother who leaves a 1 year old baby to chase fame".
 Ford's comments were met with considerable criticism.

 In May 2016, Ford was criticised in The Sydney Morning Herald by commentator Jenny Noyes who accused Ford of "blatant biphobia" after he made comments on The Morning Show when he said it "was not wise to marry a bisexual".
 Ford appeared to take issue with Amber Heard's sexuality after she made allegations of domestic violence against Johnny Depp.
 Ford added: "This is what Johnny Depp has done here, with Amber Heard, and she was in a very legally committed relationship, a marriage, a legal marriage, to another woman when Johnny came along, and she decided to travel across to the other side."
 Responding to Noyes article, Ford said he although he rejects the suggestion that he was endorsing domestic violence, he had educated himself by doing research which included speaking to psychologist Dr Michael Carr-Gregg.
 Ford said it had been explained to him that "just because a person is bisexual... if they commit into a relationship, the evidence is there that there's no more or less chance that it's going to fail just because one person in the relationship is bisexual."